 - Several schools moved up or down throughout the various divisions, mostly due to changes in base enrollment.
 However, many parochial schools moved up a division due to the effects of the CB adder.
 This was likely the intent of the change.

 - As expected, the highest CB adders belong to the parochial schools.
 Top among the group is Lakewood St. Edward, with an adder of 381.
 In terms of percent change in enrollment, the highest is Toledo Central Catholic (TCC), with an adder of 94%.
 Interestingly, the change in base enrollment would have dropped TCC from D3 to D4.
-However, the adder was sufficient to move them back up two divisions to D2.
+However, the adder was sufficient enough to move them up two divisions to D2.
 But per the rules schools can move up only one division.
 Thus TCC finds itself back in D3.
 Avid football fans will note that TCC annually dominates its conference, which is comprised primarily of D1 and D2 teams.

 - While D1 remains effectively unchanged, D2 got stronger with the addition of Cleveland Benedictine, Akron Hoban, Mentor Lake Catholic and Dayton Carroll, which join holdovers Cincinnati LaSalle, Toledo St. Francis, Toledo St. John’s, Walsh Jesuit and Columbus St. Charles.